bxptr/plutus/README.md

 ```
 ADD|1|1640995200000|1001|AAPL|150.25|10|BUY|GTC|LIMIT|123|0|0
 ```
+the library in `client/` is a simple order management system wrapper over plutus that serves as a lightweight demo and validation for changes.

 i tried to comment parts i found more difficult and write self-documenting code to make it easier to navigate and learn, especially to simplify the design choices i made. `make` builds the entire project with c++20 with